Learn What Marketing Is and How It Is Used

 With these purposes in mind, coupons, sales and even merchandising, or how products are displayed, are part of the marketing process.
 Since marketing is the cornerstone of every business, the overall objective is to sell more products or services.

-Print, radio, and television advertising are types of marketing, as are direct mail and Internet marketing.
-Companies that sell via the Internet optimize their web pages, so they appear higher in search engines like Google and Yahoo.
-Newsletters, press releases, and articles are forms of marketing used to generate leads and orders.
-Some companies use referral marketing to increase business, where satisfied customers refer others to a particular business.
+Print, radio and television campaigns are types of marketing, as are direct mail, email and internet marketing.
+Companies that sell via the internet optimize their web pages, so they appear higher in search engines like Google and Yahoo.
+Newsletters, press releases and articles are also forms of marketing used to generate leads and orders.
+Some companies also use referral marketing to increase business, where satisfied customers refer others to a particular business.

-More recently, social media marketing is becoming a type of marketing that smart companies can't avoid when it comes to reaching potential buyers, whether it's advertising on Facebook or posting advice on Twitter with links to a website.
-All told, marketing is anything that informs, interests and gets people to make purchase decisions.
-Learn about growth hacking for businesses.
+More recently, social media marketing is becoming something that smart companies can't avoid when it comes to reaching potential buyers, whether it's advertising on Facebook or Instagram, or posting advice on Twitter with links to a website.